-Upland Review Area: The land adjacent to the wetland or watercourse.
-South Windsor uses a 100-foot Upland Review area that is measured perpendicular to the edge of the wetland or watercourse.
+Upland Review Area: The land adjacent to and within 100 feet of the wetland or watercourse.

 Vernal Pool: A small, temporary body of standing water.
 It fills with water with the rising water tables of fall and winter, or with the melt water and runoff of winter and spring snow and rain.
 Many vernal pools are covered with ice in the winter months.
 They contain water for a few months in the spring and early summer.
 By late summer, a vernal pool is generally (but not always) dry.
 To meet the formal definition of a vernal pool, a water body must have the following physical characteristics: